 If your kids are lucky enough to have a pet, make sure it’s not always you doing the walking.
 Older children and teenagers can take the dog out by themselves.
 Younger kids can tag along with you.

 Get out into the countryside and go for a walk.
 Hiking doesn’t need to mean trekking up a mountain – it can be as simple as a short stroll across some nearby fields.
-Just work within your capabilities and make sure you have suitable equipment, such as Blacks outdoor clothing.
+Just work within your capabilities and make sure you have suitable equipment.

 Buy a baby sling